How to Sell at Auction

 email, there is no substitute to seeing the real thing.
 Our valuations will be more

 accurate if we can see and handle the item in question.
 There is always a 'duty

-valuer' available at either site.
-If the item requires specialist advice, you can
+valuer' available.
+If the item requires specialist advice, you can leave the item

 - We hold a large number of